lisejolicoeur/flux-usernetes/aws/experiment/README.md

 done
 ```

 Now container runs for lammps.
-This container should already be on the system.
+This container needs a pull to all nodes.

 ```bash
 cd /home/ubuntu/lammps